jigpu/linuxwacom-wiki-archive/wiki/Linuxwacom_HOWTO.md

 All the other kernels are processed in its own src/2.6.x.
 New 2.6 directories will be created when compatibility issue occurs.

-<span style="background:#00ffff">For those who like to build everything
+<span style="border:2px solid #00ffff; background:#00ffff">For those who
-from the source tree, please skip the make and install steps below.
+like to build everything from the source tree, please skip the make and install steps below.
 Scroll down to the end of this page to *Manually Build the kernel drivers*.</span>

 If everything works properly, you'll see the following from the make: